U.S. History Lesson Plans and Resources

 Manifest Destiny and Western Expansion

 A secondary lesson plan from Ohio State University.
+See also

 The U.S. - Mexican War